HISTORY AND OVERVIEW

 2017-2020 Alpha-1 Global Strategic Plan

 Alpha-1 Global Staff

 ALPHA-1 GLOBAL DIRECTOR – HILLEGONDA (GONNY) GUTIERREZ: Gonny serves as Director of Alpha-1 Global.
-She is a Dutch citizen, now living near Washington, DC, who has worked for international nonprofits for many years.
+She is a Dutch citizen, now living in the US, who has worked for international nonprofits for many years.
 She holds a Master’s Degree in Nonprofit Management and has extensive experience directing programs and events for a variety of charitable organisations.
 Her foremost interest is in strategic networking and coalition-building, and she enjoys bringing together people with diverse strengths and cultural backgrounds in a dynamic, pragmatic environment.
 In addition to continuing to build a cohesive network of Alpha-1 stakeholders, Gonny works closely with the Alpha-1 Global Steering Committee on strategies to help mobilise Alpha-1 communities around the world.